Best E Ink Tablets for Reading Large-Format PDFs

 After you’re finished, you can sync the notes as a whole file with BOOX Assistant.

-BOOX users believe that Note2 is the all-rounder in the BOOX family.
-Now the Note2 bundle with free accessories at a discounted price of $519.99 (original $549.99) is available in BOOX Shop.
-If you want a larger E Ink device as powerful as Note2, you can check out BOOX Max3.
+BOOX users believe that Note Air is the all-rounder in the BOOX family.
+Now the Note Air bundle with free accessories at $479.99 is available in BOOX Shop.
+If you want a larger E Ink device as powerful as Note Air, you can check out BOOX Max Lumi.

 If you’re not large E Ink device fans, you can consider smaller ones.
-BOOX 7.8’’ Nova2 and 6’’ Poke2 are also equipped with the up-to-date NeoReader version, so you can use the same functions of Max3/Note2.
+BOOX 7.8’’ Nova3 and 6’’ Poke3 are also equipped with the up-to-date NeoReader version.
 As they're much smaller than the other two BOOX family models, they can display pdf better in landscape mode.
 Also, their sizes make them more portable.

 If you’d like other brands other than BOOX: Kindle, Nook and Kobo eReaders can also display pdf texts.
 They’re smaller than 7inch averagely, which makes them convenient for reading ebooks too.